joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 ## 2. Architecture and System Design

 The system is a monolithic Python application designed to be run from the command line.
-It takes a file path, a directory path, or a log file as input, orchestrates a series of processing steps, and uses Firestore as its data backend.
+It takes a file path, a directory path, or a log file as input, orchestrates a series of processing steps, and uses BigQuery as its data backend.

 ### Core Components